Loyola Residence Tower

 The Loyola Residence Tower (also known as the Ignatius Loyola Residence) in Halifax, Canada is a residence of Saint Mary's University completed in 1971.
 It is located on the main campus with a height of 67 metres accommodating up to 434 students on 22 floors.

 It is notable as the home of the Burke-Gaffney Observatory, part of the university's Department of Astronomy and Physics.
+This is a fully-roboticized observatory with a 0.6 m telescope and a low resolution spectrograph for remote access use.
 The building also houses the St. Mary's University Art Gallery, which is situated on the ground floor.

 In early 2023, the south-facing concrete façade of the tower was replaced with solar panels in order to reduce the university's carbon footprint.
 Retrofitted at a cost of C$8.5 million, the installation is expected to generate around 100,000 kWh yearly, and makes the Loyola Residence the tallest solar-integrated building in North America.